What Is Diabetes?

 What is diabetes?

-Diabetes is a type of disease within the body where it prevents proper production of insulin (a hormone), resulting in unsafe levels of glucose in the blood and abnormal metabolism of carbohydrates.
+Type 2 diabetes is a type of diabetes that results from the body’s cells being resistant to insulin.
+Typically, patients can have insulin resistance and high blood sugars for several years before the onset of symptoms.
+Type 1 diabetes is a type of disease within the body where it prevents proper production of insulin (a hormone).
+Both types of diabetes can result in unsafe levels of glucose in the blood and abnormal metabolism of carbohydrates.
 Diabetes, if left untreated, can be life-threatening depending on the type and severity of the specific case.

 What is considered a normal level for blood sugar before meals (or waking up) and after meals?

-We recommend consulting with your doctor about specific blood sugar levels for you, but as a rule of thumb, an average “before-meals” blood glucose (blood sugar) level for people with diabetes is 70-130 mg/dl while after eating (1-2 hours later) the blood sugar goal would be under 180 mg/dl.
+We recommend consulting with your doctor about specific blood sugar levels for you, but as a rule of thumb, an average “before-meal” blood glucose (blood sugar) level for people with diabetes is 70-110 mg/dl, while after eating (1-2 hours later), the blood sugar goal would be under 140 mg/dl.

-Will I have to take insulin if I’m on type 2 diabetes?
+Will I have to take insulin if I have Type 2 diabetes?

 Not always.
 If the condition is detected early enough, your body may still be able to produce adequate amounts of insulin if you carefully regulate blood sugar levels over the years.